WETO-Web-Teaching-Organizer/WETO/vagrant/README.md

         - Program:
           - Host: localhost
           - Port: 2222
-          - User and password: vagrant
+          - Credentials are the same as earlier
         - -> then select the file /vagrant/deploy.sh from the dialog that opens
         - Hit OK
     - Go to the tab "Startup/Connection"
       - Select "debug"
       - Change the port to 8081 from below
-5. Run the debug to test it's working
+5. Run the debugger to test it's working
     - If you're getting permission denied on the deploy.sh script, run the following commands within the vagrant folder:
     ```shell
     chmod +X deploy.sh
     chmod 777 deploy.sh
     ```
+    - If you're still facing issues it might be because the file is encoded with Windows file endings (CRLF).
+Linux can only run scripts with Unix file endings (LF).
+You can convert the file using most modern text editors.
 6. Done!